Student Code of Conduct and Ethics

 - the right to enjoy the privileges and immunities of an order which protects the rights and freedoms of all and insures the peace and security of the community

-When, in the opinion of the Dean of Students or representative, a disturbance threatens to disrupt campus life, they must take immediate steps:
+When, in the opinion of the Dean of Students or designee, a disturbance threatens to disrupt campus life, they must take immediate steps:

 - to offer to establish within a stated length of time special channels of communication with spokespersons of the disturbing group, and